Watch Video Fullscreen

 VO: REVLIMID® (lenalidomide) may cause serious side effects, including risk to unborn babies, risk of low blood counts and blood clots.
 There are safety considerations to be aware of with REVLIMID.
 That is why REVLIMID is only available through a restricted distribution program, Lenalidomide REMS.
 Please listen for Important Safety Information throughout this video.

-VO: How often you take REVLIMID depends on your doctor’s recommendation and where you are with your multiple myeloma treatment.
+VO: Or where you are with your multiple myeloma treatment.

 Important Safety Information